-Sponsored by the National Museum of Natural History and the MSU Undergraduate Scholars Program
+Sponsored by the National Museum of Natural History and MSU Undergraduate Scholars

 Transportation to and from Hungry Horse, Montana (approximately 300 miles from Bozeman) will be the responsibility of the students.
 Room and board will be provided.
 Applicants must be in good physical condition and able to hike long distances and steep trails; depending on water levels, it may be necessary to ford the river.
 Equipment and specimens must be packed out of the collecting site each day.
 Both women and men are urged to apply.
 Students will be responsible for providing equipment including hiking clothes (quick-drying synthetics), a sun hat, hiking boots, water shoes, backpack, sunscreen and personal items for a 2 week period of time.

-- Cover letter explaining why you are interested in the position, how this experience will contribute to your academic/career goals and why you are qualified for the position.
+- 1-2 page letter of application explaining why you are interested in the position, how this experience will contribute to your academic/career goals and why you are qualified for the position.

-- Unofficial copy of your transcript (available from the MSU Registrar).
+- Unofficial copy of your transcript (available through MyInfo).